 Today, after years of intermittent travelling to foreign lands, I have developed my own system of dealing with food situations.
 For instance, I carry a little more of packaged food before leaving home than I used to, look for local market as the safest bet to find fresh fruits & veggies, research ahead of time for vegetarian & vegan restaurants at my destination, and so on.
 Of course, I can’t plan for off the cuff trips.
 But that’s where my pre-packed unhealthy processed food lot comes into the picture.
 And above all, I have trained my brain to handle hungriness better.

 This is exactly where VeggoAgogo’s travel translation app is going to be extremely useful on my next trip abroad.
 Although currently I basically live abroad in Deutschland, but as a permanent resident, so I already know quite a lot of Deutsch to get me through.

 I’m looking forward to my next trip abroad with this app installed on my iPhone, especially to Nederland – that’s where I spent a summer struggling to find any vegetarian food whatsoever.
 Although knowing some German already makes up for dealing with Dutch somewhat easier, I can’t wait to point my iPhone screen to Dutchmen and enjoy the look on their faces 😉

-Before wrapping up, may I draw your attention toward my backpackers’ hostel and bistro in Varanasi, India that you can count on for healthy vegetarian & vegan food when in the city?
+Before wrapping up, may I draw your attention to my backpackers’ hostel in Varanasi, India, that you can count on for healthy vegetarian & vegan food when in the city?
 Although with nearly 40% of the population being vegetarian, India is a haven for vegetarians.
-Being vegan, however, can be tricky in this land of dairy lovers.
+Being vegan, however, can be a tricky business in this land of dairy lovers.

 Either way, you can count on us 🙂